kai-tub/ben-docs/docs/00_intro.md

 - Unify our shared knowledge into a single place for our reference

 Feel free to let me know about any suggestions!
-Either use the public GitHub-based comment section based on [utteranc.es](https://utteranc.es/) or write me an e-mail!
-The current progress and the general roadmap will be mainly tracked on the [GitHub project page](https://github.com/kai-tub/ben-docs/projects/1).
-Additional ideas/whishes should be discussed in the [Issues](https://github.com/kai-tub/ben-docs/issues) section.

 :::{note}
-This site will be hosted on GitHub during the development and use [utteranc.es](https://utteranc.es) to enable comments.
+This site will be hosted on GitHub during the development and use [hypothes.is](https://web.hypothes.is/) to enable comments.
+On the right-hand side you can access a bar to see comments for the current page and create own annotations by highlighting text and clicking on the `annotate` selection.

 The official release of the documentation will be hosted on a different platform.
 All previous comments will be deleted after the transition!
 :::